-Advances in telecommunications and other related technologies have fundamentally altered the ways in which information is accessed, communicated, and transferred in our society.
-Such changes are driving the need for educators to adapt their means and methods of instruction, and the way they approach student learning, to harness and utilize the vast, diverse, and unique resources available on the Internet.
-The Board of Directors is pleased to provide Internet service to staff.
-The Board encourages staff to utilize the Internet in order to promote educational excellence in our school by providing them with the opportunity to develop the resource sharing, innovation, and communication skills and tools which will be essential to life and work in the 21st century.
-The Board encourages the faculty to develop the appropriate skills necessary to effectively access, analyze, evaluate, and utilize these resources.
-The instructional use of the Internet will be guided by the Board's policy on Instructional Materials.
+Staff are expected to utilize Academy Technology and Information Resources to promote educational excellence in our schools by providing students with the opportunity to develop the resource sharing, innovation, and communication skills and tools that are essential to both life and work.
+The Board encourages the faculty to develop the appropriate skills necessary to effectively access, analyze, evaluate, and utilize these resources in enriching educational activities.
+The instructional use of the Internet and online educational services will be guided by Board Policy 2521 - Selection of Instructional Materials and Equipment.